Benefits of working in an NGO

 A new family and new friends

 Taking part in a humanitarian project is a golden opportunity to make real friends.
 As well as forging strong links with local communities through day-to-day work, you'll make real friends with the people involved in the project.
-We share unique moments, go through difficulties and explore new thing
+We share unique moments, go through difficulties and explore new things.

 Did you like this article ?